 The Houston-The Woodlands-Sugar Land MSA features a fast-growing job sector, business-friendly tax benefits, an increasing population, and sprawling mileage of attractive CRE inventory: all attracting owners and businesses alike to the region.
 Crexi empowers both entities seeking Houston commercial real estate for sale and the brokers who represent them with an all-in-one platform to buy and sell commercial real estate.

-To date, Crexi has facilitated the successful closing of over $300 billion in commercial property sales and marketed more than half a million properties worth over $1.2 trillion in total.
+To date, Crexi has facilitated the successful closing of over $440 billion in commercial property sales and marketed more than half a million properties worth over $5 trillion in total.
 Crexi proudly serves Houston, Sugar Land, Missouri City, Pasadena, The Woodlands, and beyond as the region’s fastest-growing digital CRE platform.

 The State of Commercial Real Estate in Houston

 Houston is the fourth-largest city in the US and the largest city in Texas.
 Located in Southeast Texas near the Gulf of Mexico, it is the seat of Harris County and the principal city of the Greater Houston metropolitan area, the fifth-most populous metropolitan statistical area in the United States.
 Nicknamed “Space City” due to its role as a major center for aerospace exploration, Houston has a humid subtropical climate with hot summers and mild winters.

 For residents and businesses alike, Houston offers plenty of growth opportunities.
 The city’s economy is powered by energy production, manufacturing, aeronautics, transportation/logistics, healthcare/biomedical research, and professional services.
 Additionally, there are numerous job opportunities available in various industries.

 Real estate investors and tenants will find a strong market with plenty of growth potential.
 The metropolitan area continues to be one of the most desirable markets in Texas for investors looking for commercial properties or multifamily investments in Houston.